AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/Built-in Types.md

 ## String Type, _str_
 Strings are the heart of Python and easily the most-used type.

-Unlike in C++, strings can use single or double quotation marks ('' or "") since there is not _char_ datatype in Python.
+Unlike most languages (like C++), strings can use single or double quotation marks ('' or "") since there is not _char_ datatype in Python.

 ## Numeric Types: _int_, _float_, and _complex_